nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.8.
 Marking a task as not done: `unmarkTask`

-You can indicate that a specific task as not completed, so that you can keep track of task progress and identify tasks that are pending further action or completion.
+You can indicate a specific task as not completed, so that you can keep track of task progress and identify tasks that are pending further action or completion.

 <h4>Format:</h4>